Longstep Property Solutions Homes for Rent

 The metro economy reaches its highest recorded output, ranking 2nd in Tennessee.

-Overall crime drops 23% YoY; homicides decline 26%.
+Overall crime drops 23% year over year; homicides fall to a six-year low (184, down from 347 in 2023).
 The narrative begins to catch up with the reality.

 Google breaks ground in West Memphis